-I call my aunt in Cambodia for a nice and soulful chat or bake cupcakes for my hubby.
+I call my cousins in the US for a nice and soulful chat or bake cupcakes for my hubby.
 In my little experiment with selflessness, I learn as I go.

-These are the notes I’ve taken along my way when discovering how to be less selfish.
+These are the notes I’ve taken along my way when discovering great qualities in people and most importantly how to be less selfish.
 Hopefully, they will help you too.

 1. Be a Good Listener